Privacy

 Your configuration — the volumes you choose to monitor, your thresholds, your alert preferences — is stored in macOS user defaults on your Mac alone.

-Credentials, such as the SMTP password you give Mister Plimsoll for sending email alerts, are stored in your macOS Keychain, encrypted at the operating-system level.
-They never leave your Mac except to authenticate with the third-party service you’ve chosen (your email provider’s SMTP server).
+Credentials you give Mister Plimsoll for delivering alerts (the SMTP password for email and the user key for Pushover) are stored in your macOS Keychain, encrypted at the operating-system level.
+They never leave your Mac except to authenticate with the third-party service you’ve chosen.

 The misterplimsoll.app website may keep standard server logs (IP address, timestamp, requested page, user agent) for operational and security purposes.
 These are not used for analytics, advertising, or any other purpose, and they aren’t shared with anyone.
 They are typically deleted within 60 days.